The Life In Matthew Welling

 As a result, the Wellings started "Matthew's Mission" to help raise awareness and provide education about the need for bone marrow donors, visually impaired services and about all those wonderful organizations you don't want to know about but when you them become a life line.

 We can all help in different ways.
-We encourage you to learn more about these organizations and find your way to make a difference.
+We encourage you to learn more about these organizations and find your way to make a difference and make an "impact".
+Check back regularly to see when and where Matthew may be performing, supporting and attending events for these wonderful organizations.

 Be the Match Foundation (www.bethematch.org)